Skoda's latest Octavia Scout estate is worth a look if you want a value-oriemtated go-almost-anywhere family estate. Jonathan Crouch reports.

 Design and Build

 The Scout certainly looks the part, with a distinctive front end that features a silver skid plate and fog lights assembly.
 There's also a redesigned rear end, with black body cladding added to help keep scuffs off the paintwork while off-roading.
 The ride height has been jacked up by a further 33mm, and with a total ride height of 171mm, the Scout has even more ground clearance than many so-called SUVs such as the Audi Q3.
+Changes made to this revised model are focused at the front.
+The two adjacent headlights form a dual face with a crystalline look and feature full-LED technology.
+The brand logo has gained more presence, with the front of the car featuring what the Czech maker hopes is a more powerful and wider appearance.
 Rear seat space is generous and so is the amount of room in the back with the 610-litres of space you get in the boot when all the seats are in place.
-To put that in perspective, a Mondeo Estate offers a mere 537-litres and a car from the class the previous generation Octavia Scout model competed in, say a Focus Estate, yields a mere 476-litres.
-Direct rivals to this current generation model like the Vauxhall Insignia Country Tourer or the Volkswagen Passat Alltrack certainly can't match this Skoda.
+To put that in perspective, a Mondeo Estate offers a mere 537-litres and a Focus Estate yields a mere 476-litres.
+Direct rivals to this current model like the Volkswagen Passat Alltrack certainly can't match this Skoda.
 Now you get an idea of the sheer utility of this car.
 By folding the rear backrests down, the boot space increases to an impressive 1,740-litres.

 Market and Model

-Prices start at just over £25,000, which nets you the 150PS version.
-You'll need to fork out around £28,000 for the 184PS model with the DSG gearbox, but that's still quite ridiculously good value for money.
+Prices start at around £26,500, which nets you the 150PS version.
+You'll need to fork out around £29,500 for the 184PS model with the DSG gearbox, but that's still reasonable value for money.
 After all, you can spend well over £27,000 on a manual 1.6-litre diesel Honda Civic supermini.
 Ask yourself which is offering you more car and more capability for your money.
-The Scout's more direct rivals can't really touch this proposition, the base 140PS Passat Alltrack knocking on the door of £30,000 while the Vauxhall Insignia Country Tourer really only comes into contention if you can negotiate a massive discount off the asking price to offset its poorer residuals.
+The Scout's more direct rivals can't really touch this proposition, the base 150PS Passat Alltrack knocking on the door of £32,000.
 Even the entry-level Scout gets alloy wheels, an eight speaker stereo with a digital radio and Bluetooth compatibility, roof rails, leather trim for the reach and rake adjustable steering wheel, climate control and a touchscreen infotainment controller.
 Safety gear includes stability control, hill hold, automatic post collision braking, plus front, side, knee and curtain airbags.
 Ascend up the range and you can start fitting features like the DSG twin-clutch gearbox, Alcantara and leather trim, satellite navigation, cruise control, intelligent light assistant, bigger alloys and a remote rear seat fold down facility.

 Cost of Ownership

 If the Octavia Scout leverages a tangible price advantage over its key rivals, it hammers home that benefit when it comes to running costs.
-Both engines return 55.4mpg, with emissions pegged at 129g/km of CO2 for the 150PS car and 134g/km of CO2 for the flagship model.
-The Vauxhall can only manage an unimpressive 42.8mpg with CO2 emissions an eye-watering 174g/km, while the Passat Alltrack records 47.9mpg.
-How have Skoda's engineers achieved these significant improvements in the Octavia's consumption and emission figures?
-It's simply doing the basics right.
+The 150PS engine returns 61.4mpg on the combined cycle, with emissions pegged at 130g/km of CO2.
+The 184PS auto variant manages 58.9mpg and 133g/km of CO2.
+That's a good efficiency balance and Skoda's engineers say they've achieved it by simply doing the basics right.
 That means advanced petrol and diesel engines, a low drag coefficient and reduced vehicle weight.
-Despite its increased size and better quality interior, this third generation Octavia is up to 102kg lighter than its predecessor.
+Despite its increased size and better quality interior, this improved third generation Octavia weighs no more than around 1.4-tonnes.